chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

     Test Sign Up

-Test ID: 1
+Test ID: 2
-Test case name: Sign Up with valid information test
+Test case name: Sign Up with valid and invalid information test

 Objective: To ensure that the sign-up functionality allows new users to create an account with valid information, providing a secure and user-friendly registration process.